I Want

 And wanting, a human.

-anting is the tent pole that supports all mental health.
-When we can successfully want what we were designed to want, all aspects of our lives will be sheltered by a sturdy existential canopy that shields us as we work to fully implement a life worth living.
+anting could be accurately described as the tent pole that supports all mental health.
+When we can successfully want what we are designed to want, all aspects of our lives will be sheltered under a sturdy existential canopy that shields us as we work to fully implement a life worth living.
 When our wanting skills have been shorn off near the ground, however, we will likely suffocate under the fabric of a life defined by ongoing confusion and unnecessary limits.
-What shears the ability to want is, of course, shame.
-The overarching purpose of self-construct is to eliminate every last bit of shame that you have been subjected to and to restore your ability to robustly want – a birthright of every blessed human baby born.
+What shears the ability to want are naïveté and shame.
+The dual purposes of self-construct are to help you learn what you didn't know that you didn't know; and to eliminate every last bit of shame that you have been subjected to in order to restore your ability to robustly want – a birthright of every blessed human baby born.

 Let me say all that again.
 I have come to believe over the decades of research, scholarship and clinical practice that we are only as mentally healthy as our comfort with wanting allows.
 Wanting tells you you’re alive.
 Probably scared, but definitely alive.
 I have also come to realize that this most sacred of human skills doesn’t survive most childhoods intact.
 You and I must remedy this awful situation.